microsoft/PowerPlatformConnectors/independent-publisher-connectors/Advanced Scraper/readme.md

 The use of this API requires an account on [APILayer](https://apilayer.com/) and a subscription to the Advanced Scraper API.

 ## Obtaining Credentials
-You can find you API key on your account page for APILayer.
+You can find your API key on your APILayer account page.

 ## Supported Operations
 ### Scrape a remote URL